apoorva-mk/Common-Algorithms-Templates/README.md

 # Common-Algorithms-Templates

-A Repository containing the implememtations of various algorithms
+A repository containing the implememtations of various algorithms.
 Languages: C++,Python